aloyr/acme-tiny-automator/README.md

 at the domain level, which makes wildcard certs less convenient to use.

-Having this whole environment on SSL automatically will help my process and perhaps will help someone else tha happens to stumble upon this. :)
+Having this whole environment on SSL automatically will help my process and perhaps will help someone else that happens to stumble upon this. :)

 ## installation
 To install, you will need to clone the repository and customize the configuration file.